-There are two project sites in which you can volunteer, each with its own charm and beauty:
+There are two project sites, each with its own charm and beauty:

 - The paradise beach project: A buzzing little community of both Costa Ricans and American expats, this project site has a stunning white sand beach and plenty to keep you busy, with excellent surfing and other outdoor activites, and lots to explore.
 Find out more…

-- Simple beachside Costa Rican houses or cabins, sharing with other volunteers
+- Simple beach-side accommodation in Costa Rican houses or cabins

 - You will be sharing a mixed dorm with up to 5 other people

 - Bathrooms are en-suite with refreshingly cool showers